Miss Armenia

 Miss Armenia (Armenian: Միսս Հայաստան; Miss Hayastan) is the national beauty pageant in Armenia.
-Its winners represent Armenia in Miss Universe, Miss World, and Miss Grand International.
+Its winners represent Armenia in Miss Universe.

 History

-Miss Armenia also debuted in 2017 with Miss World and in 2018 with Miss Universe.
-Through the Miss Armenia pageant, the winners represented her country at Miss Universe and Miss World.
+Armenia debuted at Miss World and Miss Universe in 2017 and 2018 respectively.
+Through the Miss Armenia pageant, the winner represents her country at the mentioned pageants.

-It has been several years the competition "Miss Armenia" isn't being held in Armenia.
-"Miss Armenia" competition was first held in 1996, with certain intervals, up to 2012.
-Here are the winners of the "Miss Armenia" beauty competition.
+Originally, the contest wasn't held in Armenia.
+It was first held in 1996, with certain intervals, up to 2012.

-After 6 years of hiatus, the Miss Armenian 2017 contest returned under the support of Armenian ministry of culture.
-The contest took take place in Armenian National Academic Theatre of Opera and Ballet in Yerevan.
+After 6 years of hiatus, the Miss Armenia returned in 2017 under the support of Armenian ministry of culture.
+The contest took take place at the Armenian National Academic Theatre of Opera and Ballet in Yerevan.

-On May 11, 2019 the original of Miss Hayastan (old, Miss Armenia) returned to hold national beauty pageant.
-There are two Miss Armenia contests such as Miss Hayastan (Miss Armenia) and Miss Armenian (for Miss Universe and Miss World Armenia).
+There are two Miss Armenia contests — Miss Hayastan (Miss Armenia) and Miss Armenia (for Miss Universe Armenia and Miss World Armenia).